Effective Date: January 12, 2026

 (f) sublicense, lease, sell, resell, rent, loan, distribute, transfer or otherwise allow the use of the Services for the benefit of any unauthorized third party;

-(g) access or use the Services to build a similar or competitive product or service; or
+(g) access or use the Services to build a similar or competitive product or service; or (

-(h) attempt to modify, copy, adapt, create derivative works of, reproduce, disassemble, decompile or reverse engineer the Services or any computer programs used to deliver the Services or to operate the Website.
+h) attempt to modify, copy, adapt, create derivative works of, reproduce, disassemble, decompile or reverse engineer the Services or any computer programs used to deliver the Services or to operate the Website.

 4. SCOIR’S RESPONSIBILITIES

-4.2.
+4.3.
 Service Reliability.
 Subject to the terms and conditions of this Agreement, Scoir will use commercially reasonable efforts to make the Services generally available for use by Customer and its Invitees at any time, excluding planned downtime and any unavailability caused by circumstances beyond our reasonable control, including without limitation, acts of God, acts of government, floods, fires, earthquakes, civil unrest, acts of terror, strikes or other labor problems (other than those involving Scoir’s own employees), Internet service provider failures or delays, denial of service attacks, or any other force majeure event or factors.
 Scoir acknowledges that Customer may consider a failure to reasonably meet its service reliability commitments to be a material breach of this Agreement.
 Accordingly, and notwithstanding anything to the contrary in this Agreement, Customer's sole remedy for Scoir’s failure to reasonably meet its service reliability commitments shall be to terminate this Agreement for cause pursuant to Section 7.2.

-4.5.
+4.6.
 Data Privacy and Data Security.
-Scoir shall use information it creates, receives, processes, stores, or transmits in providing the Services solely for the purpose of fulfilling its duties under this Agreement and shall adhere to applicable federal and state laws relating to data privacy and data security pertaining thereto.
+Scoir shall use information it creates, receives, processes, stores, or transmits in providing the Services solely for the purpose of fulfilling its duties under this Agreement and shall adhere to applicable federal and state laws relating to data privacy and data security relating thereto.
 Without limitation to the foregoing, Scoir shall maintain one or more written policies describing its administrative, physical, and technical safeguards to protect Student Records and Customer Information from unauthorized access, disclosure, acquisition, destruction, use, or modification and to ensure the security and continuity of its Services.
 Such written policies shall, among other things, provide that Scoir shall:

 (a) host the Services data in SOC 2 compliant environments located within the continental United States of America;